HarshithRL/PysparkRepo/README.md

 * Defined method to Function to Formate the date & time
 * Defined method to Function to Filter the  column
 * Defined method to Function to List out distinct value column
+* Tested all methods using unittest module

 Assignment 3:

 * Defined method to Function for Pivot the Table
 * Defined method to Function for unPivot the Table
+* Tested all methods using unittest module

 Assignment 4: